 When an athlete gets injured, it can be frightening – but it is also a common occurrence.
 High school athletes account for an estimated 2 million injuries each year.
 Often, it can be difficult to know when a sports injury needs immediate attention versus when it's best to take a "wait and see" approach.

-John Polousky, M.D., a board-certified orthopedic surgeon with the Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine, offers important insight about acute sports injuries, including the most common injuries in athletes and when to seek treatment.
+Troy Smurawa, M.D., Director of Pediatric Sports Medicine at the Children’s Health℠ Andrews Institute for Orthopaedics & Sports Medicine, offers important insight into acute sports injuries, including the most common injuries in athletes and when to seek treatment.

 What is an acute sports injury?